The following guide is designed to give Administrators an overview of the following topics related to Custom Fields:

 Removing/Editing Definition Groups

-You can Edit or remove any Ticket, Asset, or User custom field in a field group by clicking on either the Edit or Remove buttons on the left side of the listed field.
+You can Edit or remove any Tickets, Assets, or Users custom field in a field group by clicking on either the Edit or Remove buttons on the left side of the listed field.
 Please note, this will only remove the custom field from its selected location.